joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Added Shaped Tiled Roof Tool
 Added a project template for a model building
 Added Home key as short cut for Home Camera
-Added F5/F6 key as short cuts for Camera rotation Added some texture processing to platelet tool (still has some issues with holes)
+Added F5/F6 key as short cuts for left/right Camera rotation Added some texture processing to platelet tool (still has some issues with holes) Added Spring tool, which makes springs

 Fixed bug where platelet tool "forgot" that a previously created plate was hollow Fixed bug in Shaped Wall tool which prevented triangular walls

+Changed textbox on slice dialog to autoscroll to bottom as each file is sliced

 v1.0.1
 ===========